Sept. 18, 2020

 After the pandemic declaration in March, office visits for immunizations among our members significantly dropped between March and May compared with the number of visits reported during the same period in 2019.

 Parents nationwide have cancelled pediatric check-ups.
-Immunization levels for vaccine-preventable diseases have plummeted, according to the National Foundation for Infectious Diseases. and through the federally funded Vaccines for Children program have dropped significantly.
+Immunization levels for vaccine-preventable diseases have plummeted, according to the National Foundation for Infectious Diseases.
+Well-child office visits have decreased 50%1 and doses distributed2 through the federally funded Vaccines for Children program have dropped significantly.

-The a decline in the number of children receiving life-saving vaccines around the world.
+The World Health Organization (WHO) and UNICEF have reported3 a decline in the number of children receiving life-saving vaccines around the world.

 “Vaccines are one of the most powerful tools in the history of public health, and more children are now being immunized than ever before,” says Dr. Tedros Adhanom Ghebreyesus, WHO director-general.
 “But the pandemic has put those gains at risk.
 The avoidable suffering and death caused by children missing out on routine immunizations could be far greater than COVID-19 itself.”4